 I have been writing about job searching using LinkedIn for years now and it finally seems like the tide is shifting away from the major job boards to social media sites like LinkedIn, Twitter and Facebook.
 As a corporate recruiter for a Fortune 500 company, I can tell your first hand that LinkedIn is my first and best source for finding talent.
 In 2012 it is more important than ever to make sure you are maximizing your LinkedIn profile and positioning yourself so you get noticed by recruiters and employers.

-Here are some job hunting tips for maximizing LinkedIn in 2012
+Here are some job hunting tips for maximizing LinkedIn

 - Connections Matter – LinkedIn has updated their search technology and algorithms dramatically over the past year.
 A couple of years ago you could load up your profile with a bunch of keywords and rise to the top of the search results.
 This is no longer the case.
 Connections are what matter most in 2012 and beyond.
 As recruiters search for candidates, the ones that are connected to them directly, indirectly or through Groups are typically the ones that will bubble up to the surface.
 Are you connected to recruiters in your industry or companies that you are interested in working for?